FaceEditTalker: Controllable Talking Head Generation with Facial Attribute Editing: Method

-Finally, the denoised latent variable \( z_0 \) is decoded into a sequence of video frames, which not only exhibit dynamic facial expressions synchronized with the audio, but also, depending on the switch selection, achieve facial attribute editing of the speaker based on the different semantic encoding \( z_{\text{sem}} \), resulting in a high-quality editable talking head video.
+Finally, the denoised latent variable $Z_0$ is decoded into a sequence of video frames that not only exhibit dynamic facial expressions synchronized with the input audio, but also enable controllable facial attribute editing based on the selected semantic encoding $z_{\text{sem}}$, depending on the switch configuration.
+This process produces high-quality editable talking head videos.
+For further implementation details, please refer to Section \ref{sec:inference-stage}.